What Are We Optimizing For? A Human-centric Evaluation of Deep Learning-based Movie Recommenders: Results

 \subsection{Qualitative Analysis}

-In the last section of real user evaluation, we look into users' majorly requested recommender system properties and the balance between them.
-In total, we have 294 users who chose to share their preferences in an open-ended format with us.
-Then, all three researchers gather together to conduct thematic analyses and collaborate on an affinity map of different clusters with user input with similar meanings.
-The process iterate until all inputs are clustered with no ambiguity or disagreement emerged.
-Examples of different types of property-pursuit users and their quotes are displayed in Table. \ref{tab:example_qual_input}.
+In the last section of real user evaluation, we look into users' commonly requested recommender properties and the balance between them.
+In total, we have 294 users who shared their preferences in the free response.
+Then, three researchers followed the grounded theory method (GMT) \cite{strauss1994grounded} to conduct open coding, inductive thematic analyses \cite{braun2012thematic}, and affinity map building of different clusters on codes with similar meanings.
+The process iterated until all inputs were clustered, and no ambiguity or disagreement emerged.
+Selected user quotes and their mapping recommender properties are displayed in Table \ref{tab::example_qual_input}.

-From users' various input, we summarize three major types of huaman-centric value request on RecSys: 1) Balance between accuracy with other metric(s), 2) Use of specific properties to build trust with the recommender, and 3) Demand for recommendation transparency.
+While many users only mentioned about their preference for accurate recommendations (N=52), we also see a great portion of others requesting the following three types of RecSys properties: 1) Urge for a good balance between accuracy with other metric(s), 2) Use of specific properties to build trust with the recommender, and 3) Demand for recommendation transparency.